-10. Don't you people know how to count?
-What happened to domain 7 and why does domain 8 start at 8.7?
+10. What happened to domain 7 and why doesn't domain 8 start at 8.1?

-Sort of.
-Because we have amassed years of self-reported data based on numbered capabilities, we cannot reassign capability numbers.
+We have amassed years of self-reported data based on numbered capabilities; we cannot reassign capability numbers.
 Domain 7 was previously used to collect evidence-based care data and has been retired.
-In domain 8, capabilities 8.1 through 8.6 were related to incremental implementation of e-prescribing and have been retired.
-Capabilities in Domain 8 are not paid through the PCMH payment process.
+In domain 8, capabilities related to e-prescibing have been retired.
+Capabilities in domain 8 are not paid through the PCMH capability payment process.
+Note - All active capabilities will count towards the 50 minimum required capabilities.